Packing Materials for a Safe International Move

 FAQ’s

-Use only a special mattress bag or cover.
-These are heavy duty plastic bags to shield dirt, dust and moisture.
-Always avoid wrapping a mattress in regular plastic wrap on its own, as this helps to keep moisture inside the mattress and can lead to mold.
+This can be avoided by using only a specially designed mattress bag or cover.
+These are heavy plastic bags to protect from dirt, dust and moisture.
+Never use regular plastic wrap to cover a mattress on its own because this will help trap moisture within the mattress and promote mold development.

 It can be a good investment for an international move, which is more complicated.
 Professionals have better materials and techniques, minimize risk of damage, and much of their work is covered by insurance – giving you peace of mind, not to mention saving the time and hassle.